isabella232/journeys.en/help/using/expression/advanced-editor-use-cases.md

                     .SKU}
     ```

-1. Add another path.

-1. If so, send notification with engagement offer.Configure messages accordingly and use personalization data to enhance the message target.
+From there you can add another path in your journey and send notification with engagement offer.
+Configure messages accordingly and use personalization data to enhance the message target.

-    ```

-    In (“completePurchase”, #{ExperiencePlatformDataSource
-                            .ExperienceEventFieldGroupDemoCommons
-                            .experienceevent
-                            .all(
-                            inLastDays(currentDataPackField.timestamp, 7 ))
-                            ._acpevangelists1
-                            .productData
-                            .productInteraction })

-    ```